 One of my LinkedIn connections passed on a job description through his network for one of his connections who’s looking for inside sales folks.
 The individual who wrote it is a VP of Sales & Marketing.
 I’m not sure if he’s responsible for all their recruiting or if this company also employs corporate recruiters and/or 3rd party agencies.
-Either way, this is a wonderful teaching example of what won’t work, unless you’re looking for low-quality employees.
-I’ve included the entire job description (click to enlarge) with the company’s name removed, for obvious reasons.
+Either way, this is a wonderful teaching example of what doesn’t work, unless you’re looking for low-quality employees.
+I’ve included the entire job description with the company’s name removed, for obvious reasons.

 About ABC Company

 ABC provides a cloud-based service for “visual engagement”.
 We let companies and their customers see what each other are talking about, through screen-sharing, co-browsing and agent video.
 Thousands of large and small companies are using our technology, including well-known names in finance, retail, travel and consumer technology.

 Here at ABC everyone has the opportunity to take on wide responsibility, do varied and interesting work and make a big impact.
 There is plenty of opportunity to grow with the company.

 We’re located in a renovated old mill building in XXXXX right off the Historic bike trail (quite a few cyclists here), free parking too.
 Of course we have free snacks.